Majak Daw: TAC Cup years

-Playing for the Western Jets Daw was identified as a future key-position player by North Melbourne and the Western Bulldogs.
+Playing for the Western Jets Majak Daw was identified as a future key-position player by North Melbourne and the Western Bulldogs.

 Daw went to the 2009 Victorian Screening portion of the AFL pre-draft testing.
 He impressed with a 13.6 in the beep test and 3.03 seconds in a 20-metre sprint along with a standing jump of 70 centimetres.
 He was one of 11 young Australian rules footballers to be given 2010 Mike Fitzpatrick Scholarships awarded by the AFL Players Association and accepted the awards on behalf of the other players.

 AFL career

 Draft to North Melbourne

 Daw was picked up with the ninth pick in the 2010 rookie draft.
 His draft pick gained international media attention.
 His career at North Melbourne began with playing for VFL club Werribee, where he continued to develop his game.
 He made his first appearance for North Melbourne in a pre-season NAB cup match against the Western Bulldogs on 20 February 2011.
 In April 2011, playing for Werribee, Daw kicked an impressive running goal from beyond 50 m out, prompting calls for his inclusion to the senior team.
-He made his first appearance for North Melbourne in a NAB Cup match on 20 February 2011.